-By default, files can be unlocked only by the changelist owner who must also be the user who has the files locked.
-However, administrators may use the -f option to forcibly unlock a file opened by another user.
-For example, you can run a command like the following on the commit server.
+By default, files can be unlocked only by the changelist owner, who must also be the user who has the files locked.
+However, administrators on the commit server can use the -fx option.
+For example:

 '''

-$ p4 -c myclient unlock -xf myfile
+p4 unlock -fx readme.html

 '''